openai/baselines/docs/guide/algos.rst

 ..
 A2C   ✔️
 .. ===== ======================== ========= ======= ============ ================= =============== ================

+..
+There is an issue with Read The Docs for building the table when the "HER" row is present:
+..
+Apparently a problem of spacing
+..
+HER [#f3]_   ❌ [#f5]_                ❌        ✔️           ❌           ❌

 ============ ======================== ========= =========== ============ ================
 Name         Refactored [#f1]_        Recurrent ``Box``     ``Discrete`` Multi Processing
 ============ ======================== ========= =========== ============ ================